 4. Corrosion Resistance

-Because it is naturally resistant to corrosion, alloy 172 is commonly used to create electronic springs and connectors, oil and gas equipment components, automotive powertrain components, as well as undersea and marine telecom components.
+Because it is naturally resistant to corrosion, alloy 172 is commonly used to create products and components that experience high levels of wear and tear.
+Some items manufactured from beryllium copper included wire, electronic springs and connectors, oil and gas equipment components, automotive powertrain components, as well as undersea and marine telecom components.

-This is to say that BeCu can be
+To say BeCu is machinable is to say it can be